Mayoralty of Pete Buttigieg

+Buttigieg also established a city identification card program by executive order.
+Buttigieg promoted the idea of moving the city's South Shore Line station from South Bend International Airport to the city's downtown.

 Buttigieg's early tenure had been marred by a scandal involving South Bend Police Department Chief Darryl Boykins illegally recording officers.
 This led to Buttigieg demoting Boykins, and ultimately asking for his resignation.
 The firing of the city's first African American police chief sparked backlash.
+Another controversy during Buttigieg's mayoralty was his actions regarding the opening crisis pregnancy center in South Bend.
+Buttigieg vetoed rezoning that would have allowed the center to open near an existing abortion clinic.
+However, he thereafter offered help in finding the crisis pregnancy center an alternate location to operate, with this latter action being criticized by some abortion rights organizations as inconsistent with Buttigieg's pro choice positions.
+He has also been criticized for South Bend's failure to diversify the racial makeup of its police force, something for which Buttigieg in 2019 conceded failure on his part.

 Election and transition

 Buttigieg was elected mayor of South Bend in the November 2011 election, with 10,991 of the 14,883 votes cast (74%).
 In 2011, as South Bend's mayor-elect, Buttigieg supported John Broden in his successful bid to become St. Joseph County Democratic Party chairman.
-Buttigieg took office on January 1, 2012 at the age of 29, becoming the second-youngest mayor in South Bend history (Schuyler Colfax III had become mayor in 1898 at the age of 28), and the youngest incumbent mayor, at the time, of a U.S. city with at least 100,000 residents.
-Buttigieg was sworn in on January 1, 2012 by former congressman Romano Mazzoli at Century Center.
+Buttigieg took office on January 1, 2012, at the age of 29, becoming the second-youngest mayor in South Bend history (Schuyler Colfax III had become mayor in 1898 at the age of 28), and the youngest incumbent mayor, at the time, of a U.S. city with at least 100,000 residents.
+Buttigieg was sworn in on January 1, 2012, by former congressman Romano Mazzoli at Century Center.